davidedelvento/MacOS-Linux-shortcuts/README.md

 3. Clone your fork (or this repository, if you did not fork)

-4. Point autokey to it, e.g. by putting the clone, or a (symbolic) link to it in `~/.config/autokey/data/`
+4. Point autokey to the nested directory `MacOS-Linux-shortcuts` (not the top level one!), e.g. by putting the clone, or a (symbolic) link to it in `~/.config/autokey/data/

 ---